 Once you have decided to accept the offer from the school, you must register your child at the school within two weeks from the day you receive the Letter of Offer to confirm the placement.

-Parents and referring agencies who apply for admission to CFA should take note of the following criteria:
+Parents and referring agencies who apply for admission to APSN Centres (Centre for Adults (CFA) and APSN Training Institute (ATI)) should take note of the following criteria:

-- The applicant is at least 16 years old at the time of referral, and will turn at least 17 years of age during the year of admission into CFA.
+- The applicant is at least 16 years old at the time of referral, and will turn at least 17 years of age during the year of admission.

 - The applicant has been assessed to have an IQ level of 50 – 70, with concurrent significant limitations in adaptive behaviour as expressed in conceptual, social and practical adaptive skills.